-- 1 If your computer isn't set up to boot from the bootable floppy disk, enter the system setup utility to change the setting. - 2 Insert the firmware update disk containing AFU.exe - 3 At the DOS command, type AFU followed by a command (see page 101) and any switches you want.
+- Shut down your operating system and reboot to DOS from a bootable DOS floppy disk or from a DOS partition on a bootable drive.
+(You can use a disk connected to the controller you're updating.)
+If your computer isn't set up to boot from the bootable floppy disk, enter the system setup utility to change the setting. - 2 Insert the firmware update disk containing AFU.exe - 3 At the DOS command, type AFU followed by a command (see page 105) and any switches you want.